 - 1/2 cup unsalted butter

 - 2 large carrots, sliced into 1/4'' thick coins

 - 2 cups half and half

 - 1 bay leaf

-- 4 c. cooked and coarsely shredded chicken or turkey (smoked turkey is especially wonderful!)
+- 4 cups cooked and coarsely shredded chicken or turkey (smoked turkey is especially wonderful!)

-- First off, get the wild rice cooking, so it’s ready to add to the finished soup.
+- First, start cooking the wild rice, so it’s ready to add to the finished soup.
 Prepare according to the package instructions.
 This will take awhile – usually about 50 to 60 minutes, or even a bit more.
 Make sure the wild rice is cooked until most all of it is split open.
 It will have a curled appearance, with the dark outer shell broken open to reveal the lighter interior.
 The wild rice can even be prepared a day or two ahead of making the rest of the soup; just store it in the refrigerator until you're ready to use it.